Barabbas (1961 film): Plot

 Once in Rome, the men are trained to become gladiators by Torvald, the top gladiator in Rome.
-After a gladiatorial event, Sahak is overheard sharing his faith with other gladiators, and is condemned to death for treason.
+After a gladiatorial event, Sahak is overheard sharing his faith with other gladiators, and is condemned to death for treason, in this case practicing a non state sanctioned religion.
 When a squad deliberately miss throwing their spears, Torvald executes Sahak.
 The next day, Torvald and Barabbas battle in the arena.
 Barabbas wins, killing Torvald and impressing Emperor Nero, who sets him free.
 Barabbas takes Sahak's corpse to the catacombs, where the local Christians are worshiping.
 They give him a proper burial.

 Barabbas becomes lost in the catacombs.
 When he eventually emerges, Rome is on fire.
 Barabbas is told that the Christians started the fire.
 Believing that the end of the world has come (as Rachel and Sahak had taught), Barabbas sets fire to more buildings.
 He is confronted by Roman soldiers and tells them that he is a follower of Christ.
 He is imprisoned with several other Christians, among them the apostle Peter.
 Peter admonishes Barabbas for committing arson, informing him that Christians would not do such a thing.
 Afterwards, the Christians are executed by mass crucifixion in the persecutions that follow the fire.
-Having finally placed his faith in Christ, Barabbas is crucified with the others.
+Having finally placed his faith in Christ, Barabbas is crucified with the others, though his last words are, "Darkness...
+I give myself up into your keeping...
+It is Barabbas".